 Unrivalled links with business, industry and government

-Cranfield has the closest links with business and industry of any university in the UK.
-Our programmes are designed with industry partners to ensure they are relevant and up-to-date, and we are equipping our graduates with the knowledge and skills to meet the latest challenges facing both public and private sector organisations.
+Cranfield has close links with business and industry.
+We're number one in the UK for research income from industry per academic (Times Higher Education, 2017) and our programmes are designed with industry partners to ensure they are relevant and up-to-date.
+We are equipping our graduates with the knowledge and skills to meet the latest challenges facing both public and private sector organisations.

 - Safe water and sanitation for the world's poorest communities, 2015